smollweide/dash4/packages/client/README.md

 ### <a name="util-register-plugin">registerPlugin</a>

-> register your Plugin for make it accessible for the Dash4 client application
+> register your Plugin to make it accessible for the Dash4 client application

 ```tsx
 import React from 'react';